RAF Credenhill

-RAF Credenhill, also known as RAF Hereford, was a non-flying Royal Air Force station situated in the village of Credenhill near Hereford, England, United Kingdom.
+RAF Credenhill, also known as RAF Hereford, is a former non-flying Royal Air Force station situated in the village of Credenhill near Hereford, England, United Kingdom.
 It was commissioned in 1940 and served as home for a range of training schools from 1940 until closure in 1994.
 The site was subsequently obtained by the British Army.

 History

 First World War

 After the outbreak of the First World War, the Ministry of Munitions were required to create a number of Royal Ordnance Factory munitions production facilities quickly and cheaply.
 In 1912 Herefordshire County Council had bought 185 acre of the former Rotherwas estate from the Lubienski-Bodenham family, overlooked by Dinedor Hill and bordered by the Wye meadows.

 A site of 100 hectare was acquired by the Ministry on 15 June 1916, at Lower Bullingham just south of Hereford on the junction of the Welsh Marches Line and the Hereford, Ross and Gloucester Railway.
 Laid out to a standard design, ROF Rotherwas encompassed: